olegkrivtsov/openbook/README.md

 ## Background

-This project originated as an HTML files generator for my open-source PHP programming book [Using Zend Framework 3](https://github.com/olegkrivtsov/using-zend-framework-3-book).
+This project originated as an HTML files generator for my open-source PHP programming book, [Using Zend Framework 3](https://github.com/olegkrivtsov/using-zend-framework-3-book).
 I wanted to have a console tool for generating the static HTML files of the book from Markdown sources and referenced PNG images.
 I didn't find ready tools that are convenient enough, so I decided to create my own tool.

 ## Features